• Skip to primary navigation

 Likewise too little oil pressure / feed at operating speeds, will drastically reduce turbocharger life span.

-Blueing is a sign of excessive heat build up due to lack of oil lubrication & cooling.
+‘Blueing’ is a sign of excessive heat build up due to lack of oil lubrication & cooling.

-Other symptoms of Oil Starvation include:
+Symptoms of Oil Starvation include:

 – Scoring of the shaft.